 Adam Shapiro is a Lecturer in Intellectual and Cultural History at Birkbeck – University of London.
 He earned a PhD in the Committee on Conceptual and Historical Studies of Science at the University of Chicago in 2007, and previously held academic appointments at the University of British Columbia and the University of Wisconsin-Madison.
 For several years, he has also taught a course on the history of science and religion for the Columbia High School Summer Program.

-Snehal Shingavi is Assistant Professor in the Department of English at the University of Texas at Austin.
+Snehal Shingavi is Associate Professor in the Department of English at the University of Texas at Austin.
 His interests include Anglophone South Asian literature, Hindi/Urdu literature, Literature in Translation and Translation Theory, Theories of “the nation” (anticolonialism, nationalism, statism, postcolonialism, postnationalism, cosmopolitanism, globalization), and Classical Marxism.
 He won the Mellon Fellowship in Humanistic Studies, has published articles in several journals including International Socialist Review, and has appeared as a commentator on programs such as Hardball on CNN.

-Denise A. Spellberg is Associate Professor in the Department of History at the University of Texas at Austin.
+Denise A. Spellberg is Professor in the Department of History at the University of Texas at Austin.
 Her research interests include medieval Islamic history and religion; Ottoman Turkish and Byzantine cultures; pre-Islamic religions of Iran; Islam in Europe and America; Gender, and social attitudes toward women in each of these historical contexts.
 Her latest book, Thomas Jefferson’s Qur’an: Islam and the Founders, was published in 2013, and was awarded the Hamilton Award by the University of Texas Cooperative Society in 2014.

 David Stuart is the David and Linda Schele Professor of Mesoamerican Art and Writing at the University of Texas at Austin.
 His interests in the traditional cultures of Mesoamerica are wide-ranging, but his primary research focuses is the archaeology and epigraphy of ancient Maya civilization, and for the past three decades he has been very active in the decipherment of Maya hieroglyphic writing.
 Stuart is also currently the director of The Mesoamerica Center at the University of Texas at Austin, which fosters multi-disciplinary studies on ancient American art and culture.